 Minimal Asset Process (MAP) Bankruptcy

-MAP bankruptcy is a way to write off debts you can’t afford.
+MAP bankruptcy is a way to write off debts you can’t afford only in Scotland.

 A minimal asset process (MAP) bankruptcy gives you a fresh start by writing off debts that you can't repay within a reasonable time.